 Find An Accountability Partner

-Have you ever had a workout buddy?
+Have you ever had a workout partner?

 This is a really common thing in the fitness world, but not so common in the financial world.
 It’s like people would rather stand naked on a scale at the gym than tell a close friend that they are struggling with debt.